 HP BDRA is a reference architecture that is based on hundreds of man-hours of research and testing by HP engineers.
-To allow customers to deploy solutions based on this architecture, HP offers detailed Bills of Materials (BOMs) based on a proof-of-concept.
-The recommended solution components - HP Software, HP Moonshot System components, HP ProLiant servers, and HP Networking switches - and their respective configurations have been carefully tested with a variety of I/O-, CPU-, network-, and memory-bound workloads.
+To allow customers to deploy solutions based on this architecture, HP offers detailed Bills of Materials (BOMs) based on a proof of concept (refer to Appendix A - Bill of Materials and Appendix B - Alternate parts for storage nodes).
+Recommended solution components - HP Software, HP Moonshot System components, HP ProLiant servers, and HP Networking switches - and their respective configurations have been carefully tested with a variety of I/O-, CPU-, network-, and memory-bound workloads.
 The resulting architecture provides optimal price/performance for Hortonworks Data Platform (HDP).

 To facilitate installation, HP has developed a broad range of Intellectual Property (IP) that allows solutions to be implemented by HP or, jointly, with partners and customers.
 Additional assistance is available from HP Technical Services.
-For more information, refer to Appendix B: HP value added services and support.
+For more information, refer to Appendix C - HP value added services and support.